X

 My Website Is Down.
 What Should I Do Next?

-Simply follow the step-by-step guide below to figure out the reason for the outage and get the site back online.
+So, simply follow the step-by-step guide below to figure out why the outage occurred and get the site back online.

 First things first, before you conclude that your site is down, it’s worth taking a moment to ask yourself, is it down for everyone or just me?